npgall/cqengine/README.md

 ResultSet<Car> results = cars.retrieve(query, queryOptions(orderBy(descending(Car.PRICE), ascending(Car.DOORS))));
 ```

-Note that ordering results as above uses the default "MATERIALIZE" ordering strategy.
+Note that ordering results as above uses the default _materialize_ ordering strategy.
 This is relatively expensive, dependent on the number of objects matching the query, and can cause latency in accessing the first object.
 It requires all results to be materialized into a sorted set up-front _before iteration can begin_.
 However ordering results in this way also implicitly eliminates duplicates.

 ### Index-accelerated ordering ###

 CQEngine also has support to use an index to accelerate, or eliminate, the overhead of ordering results.
 This strategy reduces the latency to access the first object in the sorted results, at the expense of adding more total overhead if the entire ResultSet was iterated.

-For more details see [IndexOrdering](documentation/IndexOrdering.md).
+Read more: [OrderingStrategies](documentation/OrderingStrategies.md).

 ---